 (Adopted October 2020, Revised April 2021)

-Purpose: The intent of this criteria is to establish requirements for membranes used as temporary ceiling construction barriers recognized in an evaluation report independently reviewed and issued by an evaluation service agency under the International Building Code® (IBC), the International Residential Code® (IRC), and the International Fire Code® (IFC).
-Basis of recognition is IBC Section 104.11, IRC Section R104.11, and IFC Section 104.9
+Purpose: The intent of this criteria is to establish requirements for membranes used as temporary ceiling construction barriers recognized in an evaluation report independently reviewed and issued by an evaluation service agency under the 2024, 2021, 2018, and 2015 International Building Code® (IBC), the International Residential Code® (IRC), and the International Fire Code® (IFC).
+The bases of recognition are 2024 IBC Section 104.2.3 (2021, 2018, and 2015 IBC Section 104.11), 2024 IRC Section R104.2.2 (2021, 2018, and 2015 IRC Section R104.11), and 2024 IFC Section 104.2.3 (2021 IFC Section 104.10, 2018 and 2015 IFC Section 104.9).

-.

-Scope: This evaluation criteria applies to horizontally suspended membranes used as temporary ceiling construction barriers in the interior of a structure from the supporting structure.
+Scope: This evaluation criteria applies to horizontally suspended membranes used as temporary ceiling construction barriers in the interior of a structure.
 The membrane is supported in sheets, with seams between membrane sheets, designed and manufactured to release in the event of a fire or sprinkler operation.
 Individual sheets are suspended from the supporting structure so that in the event of seam release (fire or sprinkler operation) the sheets do not interfere with egress and sprinkler performance.
-This criteria provides guidelines to evaluate the performance, strength, egress, and fire safety of interior temporary ceiling construction barriers.
+This criteria provide guidelines to evaluate the performance, strength, egress, and fire safety of interior temporary ceiling construction barriers.

 Limitations: